lvapeab/interactive-keras-captioning/data_engine/video_preprocessing/README.md

 ## Folder structure

-Following we describe the desired folder structure for storing the dataset-related information:
+We should follow this folder structure for storing the dataset-related information:

     ./Images
         video_[video_id]